mfkiwl/openCologne-PCIE/README.md

   <img width="40%" src="0.doc/images/CM4-IO-with-PCIE-M2.jpg">
 </p>

-When our two new plug-in boards become available, we plan to gradually switch to our openPCIE backplane, which features:
+When our two new plug-in boards become available, the plan is to gradually switch thedev platform to our openPCIE backplane, which features:
 - Slots on one side
 - M.2s on the other
 - RootComplex also as a plug-in card (as opposed to the more typical soldered-down), for interoperability testing with [RaspberryPi](https://www.raspberrypi.com) and Xilinx Artix-7 .